 Soldier's Daughter

 Everyone bought Lemon Parade for “If You Could Only See.”
-They should have stayed for this.
+Almost nobody stayed for the song that mattered.

-Emerson Hart’s voice has always been his secret weapon.
-Not powerful in the way that demands attention, but present in a way that creates intimacy.
+Emerson Hart’s voice is not powerful in the way that demands attention.
+It is present in a way that creates intimacy.
 He sounds like he’s singing directly to you, like the room has emptied and it’s just the two of you left with whatever this feeling is.

 “She don’t wanna be the soldier’s daughter anymore.”

-The song is about the legacy of service, about children who grew up watching their parents leave for wars and returned changed—or didn’t return at all.
-It’s about the way trauma passes down through generations, shaping people who weren’t even there for the original wound.
-Heavy stuff for a ’90s rock band, but Tonic makes it feel personal rather than political.
+The song is about the legacy of service.
+About children who grew up watching their parents leave for wars and come back changed, or not come back at all.
+It’s about the way trauma passes down through generations and shapes people who weren’t there for the original wound.
+That’s heavy ground for a ’90s rock band, and Tonic doesn’t reach for it as politics.
+They keep it personal.
+They keep it to one daughter, one inheritance she didn’t ask for.

 I discovered this song years after the album came out, back when you could still stumble across things by accident.
 Someone had burned me a mix CD and this was track seven.
 I didn’t know the band.
 I didn’t know the context.
 I just knew that by the time the song faded out, I felt like I’d been somewhere.